circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 ![Nginx load balancer](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/nginx-using-load-balancer.png)

-Just like the [Using the Node IP ](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#node-ip) approach, if don't enjoy using an IP address to access the service, modify the hosts file and map the IP of the load balancer to a custom domain.
+Just like the [Using the Node IP ](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#node-ip) approach, if don't enjoy using an IP address to access the service, modify the windows hosts file and map the IP of the load balancer to a custom domain.

-You can could also port proxy the traffic from Windows to WSL using netsh interface portproxy.
+You could also port proxy the traffic from Windows to WSL using netsh interface portproxy.

 For example,